katelynautumn28/ddd-research-guide/content/2-lesson.md

 {% endcapture %}
 {% include card.html text=text header="Barnard Bulletin, April 12, 1973" title="Student support for divestment campaigns" img="Barnard Bulletin 1973 divest.png" %}

+By looking through the Barnard Board of Trustees' meeting minutes, we see that the Board began discussing divestment from South Africa in earnest in the early 1980s:

+minutesminutesminutesminutes

+Barnard President Ellen Futter announced the Board's complete divestment from South Africa in a letter dated August 28, 1985:

 <style>
 .pdfobject-container { height: 500px; border: 1px solid #ccc; }